PandaDex/TeamSpeak-6-Overlay/readme.md

 2. Run the installer.
 3. After installation, accept the connection request in the TeamSpeak client. <br>
    ![Accept-Connection](./markdown/accept.png)
+4. Create shortcut to main executable and put it in `shell:startup` folder.
+(Optional)

 ## Future Plans